sonocotta/esp-luma-drive/README.md

 ## Software

-Since both devices are designed to be primarily used within the Home Assistant setup, the [software](/firmware) folder contains ESPHome configurations for both devices.
+Since device is designed to be primarily used within the Home Assistant setup, the [software](/firmware) folder contains ESPHome configurations for both modes of operation.

 - `luma-drive-external-leds` is a simple external LEDs driver with PWM on every channel and a few sample effects
 - `luma-drive-internal-leds` is a simple internal LEDs driver with PWM on every channel and the same sample effects